The Malaria Vector Genome Observatory is online

-This post introduces malariagen.net/vobs - a new web page for the Malaria Vector Genome Observatory and an entry point to data, training, software, research and more.
+This post introduces malariagen.net/vobs, a new web page for the Malaria Vector Genome Observatory providing an entry point to data, training, software, research and more.

 The main focus of my team and I over the last few years has been building the Malaria Vector Genome Observatory, which is a collaborative effort to create large-scale open data resources for research and surveillance of mosquitoes carrying malaria.
 The observatory is more than data, however, because we've also built software tools and training resources to help scientists in our community access and analyse these data.
 On top of that we've collaborated with a good number of other groups to analyse and publish research using these data.